razaqnejad/TTO_Platformer2D_Game/README.md

 # Through The Ordinary
 ### 2D Platformer Game

-### Game File
-Download the whole folder as a .zip file and run "Throug The Ordinary.exe"
+- Download the whole folder as a .zip file and run Game **Files/Through The Ordinary.exe**

-### Assest
-Folder Includes all the assets of the project although they are not enough to open the project on unity
+- Folder **Assets** Includes all the assets of the project although they are not enough to open the project on unity